isomerpages/imda-tradetrust/_about/Legality Guide.md

 of Great Britain and Northern Ireland, New York, Delaware and the Abu Dhabi Global Markets in the United Arab Emirates are MLETR- compliant.</p>
 <p>IMDA engaged Stephenson Harwood LLP (in alliance with Virtus Law LLP),
-with input on US aspects from Blank Rome LLP, to develop a TradeTrust Legality Guide.</p>
+with input on US law aspects from Blank Rome LLP, to develop a TradeTrust Legality Guide.</p>
 <p>You will find</p>
 <ul data-tight="true" class="tight">
 <li>